sebftw/Eiko/THEORY.md

 *   $g = \frac{dL}{du}$ is the gradient of the loss with respect to the local arrival times (the injected residual).
 *   $\Gamma_{out}$ represents the outer edges of the grid where the forward rays exit the domain (distinct from $\Gamma$, which were the original source points).

+Interestingly, while the forward Eikonal equation is non-linear, this backward adjoint process is entirely linear.

 #### In human terms
 Imagine the forward pass as water flowing outward from a spring (the sources in $u_{init}$) and eventually spilling off the edges of the map ($\Gamma_{out}$).
 The adjoint equation reverses this process.

 The boundary condition " $\lambda = 0$ at $\Gamma_{out}$ " simply means that when we rewind time, no *new* errors enter from outside the map.
 We start with zero error at the borders, pour the grid's local errors ($\frac{dL}{du}$) onto the map, and let them flow backward up the streams ( $n(x)$ ), exactly the way they came.

 The divergence operator ($-\nabla \cdot$) ensures that as these error streams merge together, their values accumulate.
 The final pooled values, when the streams return to the original spring ($\Gamma$), become the gradient w.r.t. the initial conditions ($u_{init}$).

+**Note:** The gradient of the travel time w.r.t. initial travel time is only non-zero in source points (identified as $u_{init}(x)\neq \infty$).

 ### Gradient w.r.t. slowness ($f$)
 Once the backward solver has computed the adjoint variable $\lambda(x)$ by sweeping the errors back to the source, finding the sensitivity of the slowness map becomes a simple point-wise multiplication based on the local wave geometry.